-I realize and admit that I have not yet told them the Cycle of Life lesson or connected the study of biodiversity to the Animal and Plant Kingdom studies.
-As I promise to bring that lesson to circle this week, Will asks, “Is the Cycle of Life like photosynthesis?"
-I respond, "It's like it in that it's about all things working together."
+I realize and admit that I have not yet told them the Cycle of Life lesson nor connected the study of biodiversity to the Animal and Plant Kingdom studies.
+As I promise to bring that lesson to circle this week, Will asks, “Is the Cycle of Life lesson like photosynthesis?"
+I respond, "It's like it in that it's about things coming together and creating an effect."

-I briefly explain what I mean, "For example, when bees get nectar from a flower, pollen ends up on their abdomen and they fly to the next flower that pollen ends up on the flower of the next plant.
+I briefly explain what I mean, "For example, when bees get nectar from a flower, pollen ends up on their abdomen and when they fly to the next flower a little pollen is left as well as more new pollen being picked up.
 That is the way fruits and vegetables grow.
-The bee helps the plant that helps us by making food to eat."
+The bee, while seeking its food, helps the plant that helps us by making food to eat."

 I say, "Let's get back to the spider and what happened today."

-"How can we support the work of spiders that accidentally end up in our classroom?"
+"How can we support the life and work of spiders that accidentally end up in our classroom?"

-The children have ideas like they can live in the classroom.
+The children have ideas like "let them live in the classroom."
 A child offers to open the door so a spider can find its way outside.
 And then this creative suggestion from Jamie: choose someone to guard and take found insects outside where they like to be.

 "Use a cup and piece of paper to gently capture the insect.
-Take the living creature outdoors."
+Take the spider outside."

-We put paper and cups on the shelf to be ready to help spiders and practice being kind to all living things.
+We place index cards and cups on the shelf to be ready to help spiders.
+It's a practice of being kind to all living things.